Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

   1) State of the company: The designated officials will share statistics regarding the companies employee's and the risk of cybersecurity threats.
 Any relevant data regarding the past incidents will also be shared.

-  2) Emphasizing the companies culture that cybersecurity is "everyone's responsibility"
+  2) Emphasizing the company's culture that cybersecurity is "everyone's responsibility"

   3) Information regarding who to contact and report if an employee suspects a data breach, recieves a suspiscious e-mail etc.

   4) Introduction to reward programs for compliance with the cybersecurity policies or reporting incidents.

-  In addition to the inperson/live sessions, the employees will also take additional course to create awareness on specific catefories of cybersecurity insults
+  In addition to the inperson/live sessions, the employees will also take additional course to create awareness on specific categories of cybersecurity insults.
+The courses would need to be taken on an annual basis with an update on the new security risks

   1) Phishing scams: Emphasizing not to click unfamiliar links in external e-mail.
 Emphasizing the the company's adminstration will never ask the employee's to directly provide password etc